Paolinni/live-bitcoin-ticker/README.md

 Todo app and Live Bitcoin Ticker app

-Created mainly with AngularJS and D3
+Created with AngularJS and D3

 #Todo app